Ned Rorem: 2000–2022: Later years

 In the Times, Daniel Lewis noted that "Well into the 21st century, when quite a few of his modernist critics had passed into irrelevance, Mr. Rorem was still going strong.
 Admirers turned up at concerts to help celebrate his 80th birthday, his 85th, his 90th, his 95th; the audiences looked that much older each time around, while he looked pretty much as always".
 The music critic Steve Smith furthered that compared to the birthday anniversaries of Britten, Verdi and Wagner, "Mr. Rorem's birthday has occasioned less fanfare, seemingly confirming his oft-repeated assertions about the invisibility of living composers".
 This latter sentiment would be a focus of his tenure while president of the American Academy of Arts and Letters from 2000 to 2003.
 During this time he engaged in a series of larger works, beginning with Aftermath (2002) a ten-part song cycle written in response to the September 11 attacks.
 Set to English-language poets from the 18th-century to present day, it was written for medium voice accompanied by violin, cello and piano.
 What followed next was concertante: a Cello Concerto (2002) and Flute Concerto (2002), both written in memory of Thomas Schippers.
 His next concerto, the 2003 Mallet Concerto, was compared by the writer Bret Johnson in its evocation and sparseness to his first two symphonies.
 In 2006, his opera Our Town premiered at the Indiana University Opera Theater, Bloomington.

-From 2010 onwards, Rorem essentially ceased composing, explaining that "I’ve kind of said everything I have to say, better than anyone else".
+From 2010 onwards, Rorem essentially ceased composing, explaining that "I've kind of said everything I have to say, better than anyone else".
 Two exceptions were the 2013 song "How Like a Winter", based on Shakespeare's Sonnet 97, as well as his final work, Recalling Nadia, a brief organ piece written in 2014.
-Regardless, Rorem himself noted that by he didn't receive commissions, "but then, nobody I know does".
+Regardless, Rorem himself noted that by then he didn't receive commissions, "but then, nobody I know does".
 His last years were instead spent in the care of his niece, playing piano, doing crossword puzzles and walking through Central Park.
 Rorem died at home in Manhattan on November 18, 2022, at age 99.

 Music

+Although Rorem wrote works for piano, orchestra and chamber ensemble and solo instruments, he considered all of his music vocal and song-like in nature.
+Often described as a neoromantic composer, Rorem generally rejecting the emergence of strict modernist aesthetics.
+He wrote in a generally tonal manner, Grove Music Online asserts that he did so with considerable diversity, complexity and potency.